Planning and Assessment

 At Bumbles we observe and assess your child every minute of every day.
 The practitioners in your child's room will use their knowledge and expertise to engage your child in fun, stimulating and educational activities.
 We will then use their interests and their own choices to carefully plan further opportunities to learn through play.

 Each child will have their own online profile which is a working document, this will be completed by your child's key person and you as the main carer.
-We will regularly hold parent consultation meetings to discuss your child's development and allow you to contribute to their development file.
+We will regularly hold parent consultation meetings to discuss your child's development and allow you to contribute to their development.

-To assess your child we will use an online assessment tool called Learning Book, this can be easily shared with parents through a secure log in system, not only allowing you to read through your child's assessment, but also enabling you to contribute to their learning journey very easily.
-To read more about Learning Book, please click here.
+To assess your child we will use an app called Famly, this can be easily shared with parents through a secure log in system, not only allowing you to read through your child's assessment, but also enabling you to contribute to their learning journey very easily.

 The Early Years Foundation Stage